cldeluna/unified_arp/README.md

 The application will be available at: http://localhost:8765

+## Troubleshooting the APP

+- **No namespaces found**: Verify your SuzieQ server is running and accessible
+- **Connection errors**: Check your `.env` file for correct API credentials
+- **UI issues**: Clear your browser cache if the UI doesn't update

+---

 ## Solara vs Streamlit

 ### Advantages of Solara
 - **Performance**: Built on React, offering better performance for complex UIs
 - **Component-based**: More flexible and reusable UI components
-- **State Management**: Better state management for complex applications
+- **State Management**: Better state management for complex applications <--This is where Solara wins in my view
 - **Custom Styling**: More control over the look and feel

 ### Disadvantages of Solara